 There are studies showing that Ginkgo Biloba supplements reduce age-related decline in cognitive skills (36, 37).
 Specifically, one study in healthy middle-aged people showed significant improvements in memory and thinking skills (38)

-17Docosahexaenoic acid (DHA) can increase memory.
+17Docosahexaenoic acid (DHA) is a nootropic that can increase memory.
 Your brain right now is about 25% DHA because DHA’s role is to maintain the structure and the function of your brain (39).

 Even more impressive, 90% of the omega-3 fatty acids located in the brain are DHA (40).

 It’s no surprise that the consumption of DHA supplements is related to increased memory, reaction times, and problem-solving skills in the average population and those with a mild decline in brain function (41, 42).

-18Eicosapentaenoic acid (EPA) that improves mood.
+18Eicosapentaenoic acid (EPA) is a nootropic that improves mood.
 EPA protects the brain mainly through its anti-inflammatory properties because while DHA is linked with improved brain function, EPA is not (43).

 However, in patients with depression, EPA supplementation is linked to improved mood (44).

-19Resveratrol is an antioxidant that protects the hippocampus and improves memory.
+19Resveratrol is a nootropic and antioxidant that protects the hippocampus and improves memory.
 Foundational research hints that supplementing with resveratrol can improve memory because resveratrol can save your hippocampus from deterioration (44).